Professor Francisco Leyva-León

 Catheter ablation is a treatment for abnormalities of the heart rhythm (cardiac arrhythmias).
 It involves introducing a catheter (a thin tube) into the heart.
 The first part of the procedure involves mapping out the abnormal heart circuits in the upper (atria) and lower (ventricles) chambers of the heart.
 The second part involves interrupting, or disconnecting, the abnormal electrical circuits with the delivery of energy.

-Different rhythm abnormalitites (arrhythmias) require different types of ablation:
+Different rhythm abnormalitites (arrhythmias) require different types of ablation.
+The 'simplest' are those for supraventricular tachycardias.

-• Atrial fibrillation (AF): extra impulses originating from the pulmonary veins and the atrium make the atria beat very rapidly.
-Atrial fibrillation ablation is a complex procedure.
-In selected patients with intermittent ('paroxysmal') AF, the success rate is high (up to 90%).
-In patients with persistent AF, the success is lower.
-The risks are generally higher than with ablations for other atrial arrhythmias.
-The success rate of catheter ablation for paroxysmal AF is superior to anti-arrhythmic drugs.
-In experienced units, ablation for paroxysmal atrial fibrillation is successful in around 85% of patients, the procedure lasts from 1 to 3 hours, depending on complexity.
+Atrial fibrillation ablation is effective if atrial fibrillation has been intermittent (paroxysmal), or recent onset (persistent).
+It is not effective if it is longstanding (permanent).
+In experienced units, ablation for paroxysmal atrial fibrillation is successful in around 85% of patients and the procedure lasts from 1 to 3 hours, depending on complexity.
 A repeat procedure may be required.
 The success rate is lower with longer durations of AF.
 The complication rate from AF ablation is 2-3%.

 Catheter ablation involves introducing catheters (small plastic tubes) and wires into the heart.
 These are used to find the abnormal part of the heart that is causing the arrhythmia.
 Once found, a small amount of energy is delivered, so as to deaden it.
 Ablation procedures vary in their complexity, risks and benefits.
 Ablation of a Woolf-Pakinson-White pathway is low-risk and has a high success rate.
 Ablation for AF is more complex and the success rates vary according to the type of AF and individual patient characteristics.